CFDEMproject/C3PO-PUBLIC/INSTALL.md

 >. $C3PO_SRC_DIR/etc/bashrc

+In case OpenFOAM(R) is not linked, the following variables are not necessary:
+>C3PO_ADD_LIBS_DIR

+>C3PO_ADD_LIBS_NAME

+In case the HDF5 library is not linked, the following variables are not necessary:
+>C3PO_HDF5_DIR

+>C3PO_HDF5_LIB

+>C3PO_HDF5_INC

 The C3PO_ADD_LIBS_DIR must point to an existing directory of the user's choice.
 The directory must contain a file called "additionalLibs" that is used to defined which libraries are linked the OpenFOAM(R)-type applications in the CPPPO package.
-The user has to provide this file.
-There is a template file "additionalLibs_C3PO_PARSCALE" in the folder src/lagrangian/cfdemParticle/etc/.
+The user has to provide this file when OpenFOAM(R) applications are linked.
+The user should also set C3PO_ADD_LIBS_NAME accordingly to its additionalLibs file.
+Template are available in etc/ .

 WARNING: In case the compiler can not find the HDF5 library path try replacing /lib with /lib64 in C3PO_HDF5_LIB: